Surakarta: Sports

 Surakarta has a long sport history and tradition.
 In 1923 Solo already had a football club, one of the earliest clubs in Indonesia (at that time still the Dutch Indies), called Persis Solo.
 Persis Solo was a giant club in the Dutch Indies and still exists, but is past its heyday.
 During the Perserikatan tournament, Persis became seven-time champion.
 Currently it plays in the Liga 1 Indonesia.
 Other than Persis, several clubs have existed in Solo: Arseto, Pelita Solo, Persijatim Solo FC, and lastly Solo FC played in the Indonesian Premier League in 2011.
-Both clubs that still exist, Persis and Solo FC, have made Manahan Stadium their home ground.
-Manahan Stadium is one of the best sports stadiums in Central Java, with more than 25,000 seats, and has several times hosted national and international matches.
+Persis s made Manahan Stadium their home ground.
+Manahan Stadium is one of the best sports stadiums in Central Java, with 20,000 seats, and has several times hosted national and international matches.
 It was recently the venue for the AFC Champions Cup 2007, the final venue of the Indonesian Cup 2010, and the opening venue for the Indonesian Premiere League on January 15, 2011.

 Surakarta is also home to the West Bandits Solo of the Indonesian Basketball League.
 They play their home games in the Sritex Arena.

 Disabled sports

 Surakarta is the first to host National Paralympic Week in 1957 and hosted several of the subsequent games.
 As a result, Surakarta has sport facilities sufficient for holding international disabled sports games.

 In 1986, Surakarta hosted the 4th FESPIC Games, making the games the first in Indonesian para-sport history in which international disabled sports games were held.
-The city is also the host city of the 2011 ASEAN Para Games, instead of Jakarta and Palembang, where the main games were held, as well as the 2022 ASEAN Para Games where the original host, Vietnam, only held the 2021 Southeast Asian Games due to COVID-19 crisis.
+The city is also the host city of the 2011 ASEAN Para Games, instead of Jakarta and Palembang, where the main games were held, as well as the 2022 ASEAN Para Games where the original host, Vietnam, only held the 2021 Southeast Asian Games due to the COVID-19 pandemic.

 Transportation

+Surakarta is strategically located at the intersection of the southern Java route and the Semarang-Surakarta route, making it a vital transit city.
+The city is also a railway hub where the northern and southern Java railway lines converge.
+The city is traversed by National Route 15, which connects Surabaya and Yogyakarta, as well as the Trans-Java Toll Road network, linking Surakarta with Jakarta, Semarang, and Surabaya.
+Additionally, there are provincial roads connecting Surakarta with other cities in Central and East Java.
+Since Surakarta is a landlocked city, it does not have water transportation.